2026 Editor's Pick: Best Value

 • Everything bundled: EHR, billing, POS, CRM, inventory, lab orders

-• 5 to 14 day implementation, free data migration
+• Go-live in 2 to 4 days with free data migration

 • Modern cloud-native UI staff can learn in days